littlektframework/littlektframework.github.io/_docs/scene-graph/nodes.md

 ## CanvasLayer

 A `CanvasLayer` node is the node that contains an `OrthographicCamera` that is used for rendering any children nodes as well as a `Viewport`.
 This node can be used to render nodes using different viewport and camera dimensions and positions.
 For example, this can be useful when we want to separate rendering a high resolution UI with a low resolution game.
-Due note that the based `CanvasLayer` node does **NOT** apply the _Viewport_ before rendering.
+Do note that the based `CanvasLayer` node does **NOT** apply the _Viewport_ before rendering.
 Setting any viewport properties will have no affect.
 We can either extend and override the render method of the `CanvasLayer` or use the _ViewportCanvasLayer_ node below to use the viewport.

 ```kotlin
 val scene = sceneGraph(context) {